brotatotes/bht-automation/bht gen 1/Mark/Chapter 2/Mark 2 27 bht.md

 # Mark 2:27 Commentary Help Text

 ## BHT:
-The Bible verse being described is one that emphasizes the purpose and significance of the Sabbath.
-It highlights that the Sabbath was made for the benefit and well-being of humanity, emphasizing the idea that it is a gift from God.
-The verse also underscores the importance of balancing the observance of the Sabbath with the needs and necessities of individuals, recognizing that human needs should take precedence over strict rituals.
-Overall, the verse communicates that the Sabbath is meant to be a source of rest, rejuvenation, and blessing for mankind.
+The commentators collectively shed light on a Bible verse that discusses the purpose and significance of the Sabbath.
+They emphasize that the Sabbath was instituted for the benefit of humanity, providing rest and promoting physical and spiritual well-being.
+While some commentators argue that the Sabbath was primarily intended for the Jewish people, others highlight its universal importance, extending its application beyond any specific group.
+The verse also conveys the message that the Sabbath should not be burdensome or restrictive, but rather adaptable and conducive to human flourishing.

 ## Choicest Commentary Quotes:
+### Henry Alford:
+1. "The Sabbath was an ordinance for man; for man’s rest, both actually and typically, as setting forth the rest which remains for God’s people."
+2. "He who is now speaking has taken on Himself Manhood, the whole nature of Man; and is rightful lord over creation as granted to man, and of all that is made for man, and therefore of the Sabbath."
+3. "The whole dispensation of time is created for man, for Christ as He is man, and is in his absolute power."

 ### Marvin Vincent:
-1. "For man [δια] .
-On account of, or for the sake of." - This phrase highlights the purpose behind Jesus' sacrifice, emphasizing that it was done for the benefit of humanity.
-2. "This saying is given by Mark only." - This comment points out that Mark is the only Gospel writer to record this particular saying of Jesus, highlighting the uniqueness and significance of the verse.
-3. "The verse emphasizes the selfless nature of Jesus' sacrifice and his willingness to give his life for the salvation of mankind." - This statement underscores the profound message of the verse, emphasizing Jesus' selflessness and the ultimate purpose of his sacrifice.
+1. "The phrase 'for man' suggests that Jesus' death was not just for a select few, but for all of humanity."
+2. "By using the preposition 'on account of' or 'for the sake of,' Mark emphasizes the sacrificial nature of Jesus' death."
+3. "Mark's exclusive inclusion of this saying highlights the universal significance of Jesus' sacrifice, demonstrating that it was not limited to a specific group or ethnicity."

+### John Calvin:
+1. "The general meaning is, that those persons judge amiss who turn to man’s destruction, the Sabbath which God appointed for his benefit."
+2. "Is not this a foolish attempt to overturn the purpose of God, when they demand to the injury of men that observation of the Sabbath which he intended to be advantageous?"
+3. "Christ simply informs us what is the proper use of it.
+Though he asserted, a little before, that he is Lord of the Sabbath, yet the full time for its abolition was not yet come."

 ### Philip Schaff:
-1. "The Sabbath is a means to an end; it was instituted by God... for the moral and physical benefit of man."
+1. "The Sabbath is a means to an end; it was instituted by God...for the moral and physical benefit of man."
 2. "To observe the Christian Sabbath in such a way that our temporal and spiritual welfare is thereby furthered is in one aspect a far more difficult duty than to conform to Pharisaical external rules on the subject."
 3. "While the State cannot make men religious, or secure a Christian observance of the Sabbath, it can and ought to prevent its open desecration, and to protect Christian citizens in their right to a day of rest, which is also necessary for the welfare of the state itself."

+### Archibald T Robertson:
+1. "Mark alone has this profound saying which subordinates the sabbath to man's real welfare."
+2. "Man was not made for the sabbath as the rabbis seemed to think with all their petty rules."
+3. "The church itself is for man, not man for the church."

+### John Gill:
+1. "The sabbath was made for man; for his good, and not for his hurt; both for the good of his soul, that he might have an opportunity of attending divine worship, both in public and private; and for the good of his body, that he might have rest from his labour."
+2. "By 'man', is not meant all mankind; for the sabbath was never appointed for all mankind, nor binding upon all; only the Jews, who are emphatically called 'man', or 'men'."
+3. "And that the observation of the seventh day was only designed for the children of Israel, seems manifest from Exodus 31:16, 'wherefore the children of Israel shall keep the sabbath, to observe the sabbath throughout their generations, for a perpetual covenant it is a sign between me and the children of Israel'; and not between him and the rest of the world."

 ### John Wesley:
-1. "The Sabbath was made for man" - This quote emphasizes the purpose of the Sabbath, which is to benefit and serve humanity.
-It highlights the idea that the Sabbath is not meant to be a burden or a rigid set of rules, but rather a gift from God for the well-being and rest of mankind.
+1. "The Sabbath was made for man" emphasizes the purpose of the Sabbath, which is to benefit and serve humanity.

-2. "And therefore must give way to man's necessity" - This quote suggests that while the Sabbath is important, it should not be observed in a way that disregards the needs and well-being of individuals.
-It implies that there may be situations where the strict observance of the Sabbath may need to be adjusted or suspended in order to address urgent human needs.
+2. "And therefore must give way to man's necessity" highlights the flexibility of the Sabbath, suggesting that it should not be a burden or hindrance when urgent needs arise.

-3. "The Sabbath was made for man" - This quote reiterates the primary purpose of the Sabbath, emphasizing that it is meant to be a blessing and a source of refreshment for humanity.
-It reminds us that the Sabbath is not just a religious obligation, but a divine provision for our physical, mental, and spiritual rejuvenation.
+3. This quote implies that the Sabbath is not meant to be a rigid rule, but rather a tool to enhance human well-being and spiritual connection.

 ## Generation Details